brucefan1983/gpuqt/README.md

 ## Prerequisites

-* The first version only supports GPU computing and it requires a computer/workstation/cluster equipped with one or more CUDA-enabled GPUs with compute capability of 2.0 or higher, a `g++` compiler and a `CUDA` toolkit.
+* To use the CPU version, it only requires a `g++` compiler.
-* Now the code also supports pure CPU computing and in this case it only requires a `g++` compiler.
+* To use the GPU version, it also requires a CUDA-enabled GPU with compute capability of 2.0 or higher and a `CUDA` toolkit.
 * The code has only been tested in linux systems.

 ## Installing